-2.15 Appropriate orders under The Rajasthan Rules of Business, and amendments to the

-RTPP Act if required, shall be issued for constitution of the Infrastructure Development and Finance Department (IDF Department) as outlined above.
-In order the avoid increasing the number of government departments and to ensure harmonised functioning of non-PPP divisions of Planning Department, the present General Administration Department (GAD), Administrative Reforms Department (ARD) and (non-PPP, non-major projects) divisions of the Planning Department(s) can be considered for merger into two departments while creating the new IDF Department.

-- 2.16 All committees presently chaired by the Chief Secretary for monitoring of PPPs and major infrastructure projects, such "Swiss Challenge" projects, shall be amalgamated into one single Empowered Committee (ECMIPP).
-Suitable amendments of the RTPP Rules shall be carried out and appropriate orders shall be issued by ARD as may be necessary. - 2.17 Suitable orders shall be issued for establishment of the IMPAB chaired by the chief Minister and for conferring it with the powers of the State Cabinet for approval to SCAs before initiating bidding procedures for PPP projects, and for approving any post-award charges to a SCA, if required. - 2.18 Suitable amendments of the RTPP Act and incorporation of new RTPP rules shall be undertaken to provide for the hearing of 1st and 2nd appeals by the Infrastructure and Major Projects Dispute Resolution Tribunal (IMPDRT).
-New legislation shall be enacted by the State Government for handling of past-award disputes also by this proposed tribunal, along the lines of such tribunals already functioning for over a decade in other states such as Madhya Pradesh, Maharashtra, Bihar and Gujrat; while also incorporating useful elements from the Public Contracts (Resolution of Disputes) Bill 2015 (prepared by the Government of India) and from the Arbitration and Reconciliation Act 1996. - 2.19 An initial corpus of INR 20 Crores shall be made available to the IDF Department by end of December 2020 for PPP project development, IT-enablement and strengthening of its human resources against current financial year expenditure requirements.
-Sufficient budgetary provisions for FY 2021-22 onwards shall be made well in time for IDF departmental activities as part of the budget preparation exercise beginning shortly in the State Government.
-To begin with, the Government of Rajasthan shall create a pool from FY 2021-22 onwards with the IDF Department not exceeding 1% of departmental budgets every financial year for, inter alia, conceptualisation and development of PPP projects through professional agencies. - 2.20 All PPP projects will be required to undergo the appraisal and approval processes before the ECMIPP as outlined above.
+- 2.16 Suitable orders under The Rajasthan Rules of Business and amendments to the RTPP Act as required for implementation of this Policy shall be issued for constitution of the Infrastructure Development and Finance Department (IDF Department) as outlined above.
+In order to avoid any increase in the number of government departments and to ensure harmonised functioning of non-PPP/ non-major projects divisions of Planning Department, the latter shall be appropriately amalgamated with the General Administration Department (GAD) and the Administrative Reforms Department (ARD) into two departments-a restructured Planning Department and a General Administration & Administrative Reforms Department-while creating the new IDF Department. - 2.17 All committees presently chaired by the Chief Secretary for monitoring of PPPs and major infrastructure projects (such as "Swiss Challenge" projects) shall be amalgamated into one single Empowered Committee for Major Infrastructure and PPP Projects (ECMIPP).
+Suitable amendments of the RTPP Rules shall be carried out and appropriate orders shall be issued by ARD as may be necessary. - 2.18 Suitable orders shall be issued for establishment of the IMPAB chaired by the chief Minister and for conferring it with the powers of the State Cabinet for approval to SCAs before initiating bidding procedures for PPP projects, and for approving any post-award charges to a SCA, if required. - 2.19 Suitable amendments of the RTPP Act and incorporation of new RTPP rules shall be undertaken to provide for the hearing of 1st and 2nd appeals by the Infrastructure and Major Projects Dispute Resolution Tribunal (IMPDRT).
+New legislation shall be enacted by the State Government for handling of past-award disputes by this proposed tribunal, along the lines of such tribunals already functioning in other states such as Madhya Pradesh, Maharashtra, Bihar and Gujrat; while also incorporating useful elements from the Public Contracts (Resolution of Disputes) Bill 2015 (prepared by the Government of India) and from the Arbitration and Reconciliation Act 1996.
+Existing PPP guidelines shall also be suitably revised.

+- 2.20 An initial corpus of INR 20 Crores in the form of a "Project Development Fund" shall be created by end of December 2020 to be operated by the IDF Department for PPP project development.
+Adequate additional budget provisions shall be made in the current financial year for IT-enablement and strengthening of its human resources against current financial year expenditure requirements.
+All administrative departments and statutory authorities seeking to develop PPP projects shall be able to seek project development funding from this fund in accordance with guidelines issued by the IDF Department. - 2.21 Sufficient budgetary provisions for FY 2021-22 onwards shall be made well in time for IDF departmental activities as part of the budget preparation exercise beginning shortly in the State Government.
+To begin with, the Government of Rajasthan shall create a pool from FY 2021-22 onwards consisting of not less than 5% of departmental budgets every financial year to be placed at the disposal of the IDF Department for promoting PPP projects; and these funds can be accessed by departments undertaking PPP projects towards their contribution to such projects in accordance with guidelines issued by the IDF Department. - 2.22 All PPP projects will be required to undergo the appraisal and approval processes before the ECMIPP as outlined above.
 However, the situation regarding sector/ department-specific MCAs and departmental capabilities shall be constantly reviewed so as to progressively delegate such appraisal and approval authority to the concerned administrative department to the extent desirable and feasible based on satisfaction of the ECMIPP.